 To every side, there is an opposite.
 In this case, the opposite is to remain a smoker.
-This is one of the Paths (choices) open to you.
+That is one of the Paths (choices) open to you.
 It may seem easier to stay as you are.
-No need to stress yourself further but please consider the following.
+No need to stress yourself further, but please consider the following.
 Look at what is in store for you as a smoker

 • You will continue to burn £2000 or more a year (20 a day), okay if you can afford it.
 Can you?

 • Your energy levels will drop as you fill yourself with Carbon dioxide and other poisons.

 • It will be harder to motivate yourself to do anything, where does the enjoyment come from that.

 • You will find that that cough becomes more regular, or your breathing begins to get a bit harder.
 It will be subtle changes, but they will be there.

 • Exercise, ‘what’s that?’ will be your comment.
 Guess what happens when you don’t exercise, you put weight on.
 Less energy burned, the same food in, means more fat.
 Also, your metabolism will slow quicker, equalling fatter.

 • Your skin dries up, your hair becomes lank, and your teeth and hands are stained, how lovely!
 Never mind the smell, phew!

 • More and more smokers are becoming outcasts.
 That may have seemed great when you’re a teenager, but it’s less exciting when you are older.
 What happens when your only friend is that Nicotine Beast, and it is killing you slowly from inside.